-2. The following staff will be designated as Executive Staff: Executive Director, Medical Director, Clinical Director, Employment Services Director, Chief Operating Office (if employed by Contractor), Chief Financial Officer and Behavioral Health Practitioners (Team Leaders).
+- 2. All staff must complete all required training as outlined in Appendix E. If transporting Participants, staff must have a valid driver's license and automobile insurance. - 3.
+The following staff will be designated as Executive Staff: Executive Director, Medical Director, Clinical Director, Director of Managed Care Operations, Supports Coordination Manager, Employment Services Director, Chief Operating Officer or Director of Operations (if employed by Contractor), Chief Financial Officer and Behavioral Health Practitioners.

-The following staff will be designated as Key Staff: Behavioral Specialists, Supports Coordinators, Job Developers, Family Services Social Worker, Residential Habilitation Program Directors, Skill Building Specialists, and Community Supports Professionals.
+The following staff will be designated as Key Staff: Behavioral Specialists, Supports Coordinators, Nurse, Job Developers, Family Services Social Worker, Residential Habilitation Program Directors, Skill Building Specialists, and Community Supports Professionals.

-- 3. Prior to altering the levels of effort of the Executive Staff among various activities under this Agreement or to diverting those individuals to other projects outside the scope of this Agreement, the Contractor shall notify the Department at least ten (10) days in advance and shall submit justification in sufficient detail to permit evaluation of the impact on the Plan.
-The Contractor may not alter or divert the level of effort of these personnel from the specified activities without the Department's approval. - 4.
-The Contractor shall notify the Department at least ten (10) days in advance of the departure of any individual employed by the Contractor as Executive Staff. - 5.
-The Contractor shall supply to the Department, within ten (10) business days of request, the names of the personnel who are required to be employees of the Contractor. - 6.
+4. Prior to altering the levels of effort of the Executive Staff among various activities under this Agreement or to diverting those individuals to other projects outside the scope of this Agreement, the Contractor shall notify the Department at least ten (10) days in advance and shall submit justification in sufficient detail to permit evaluation of the impact on the Plan.
+The Contractor may not alter or divert the level of effort of these personnel from the specified activities without the

+Department's approval.

+- 5. The Contractor shall notify the Department at least ten (10) days in advance of the departure of any individual employed by the Contractor as Executive Staff. - 6.
+The Contractor shall supply to the Department, within ten (10) business days of request, the names of the personnel who are required to be employees of the Contractor. - 7.
 The Contractor shall supply to the Department, within ten (10) business days of any changes in Executive Staff the names of the personnel who are required to be employees of the Contractor. - J. Third Party Liability (TPL)

-The Contractor must comply with the Third-Party Liability (TPL) procedures set forth at Section 1902(a)(25) of the Social Security Act, 42 U.S.C. § 1396(a)(25), and implemented by the Department.
-Under this Agreement, the Third-Party Liability responsibilities of the Department will be allocated between the Department and the Contractor.
+The Contractor must comply with the Third Party Liability (TPL) procedures set forth at Section 1902(a)(25) of the Social Security Act, 42 U.S.C. § 1396a(a)(25), and implemented by the Department.
+Under this Agreement, the TPL responsibilities of the Department will be allocated between the Department and the Contractor.

-1. Cost Avoidance Activities

-- The Contractor shall be responsible for cost avoidance a. through the Coordination of Benefits (COB) for public and private resources, including but not limited to Medicare, private health insurance, Employees Retirement Income Security Act of 1974 (ERISA), 29 U.S.C. §§ 1001, et. seq., plans, and workers' compensation.
+- 1. Cost Avoidance Activities - The Contractor shall be responsible for cost avoidance a. through the Coordination of Benefits (COB) for public and private resources, including but not limited to Medicare, private health insurance, Employee Retirement Income Security Act of 1974 (ERISA), 29 U.S.C. §§ 1001, et. seq., plans, and workers' compensation.
 The Contractor must attempt to avoid initial payment of Claims, whenever possible, where public or private resources are available.
-All costavoided funds must be reported to the Department on a form approved by the Department, showing that TPL has been pursued and the amount which has been cost-avoided.
+All costavoided funds must be reported to the Department on a form approved by the Department, showing that TPL has been pursued and the amount which has been costavoided.
 The Contractor shall not be held responsible for any TPL errors in the Department's Eligibility Verification System (EVS) or the Department's TPL file. - b.
 The Contractor may not deny or delay approval of otherwise covered treatment or services based upon TPL considerations.
-The Contractor may neither unreasonably delay payment nor deny payment of claims unless it has established the probable existence of TPL at the time the Claim is adjudicated.

-2. Post-Payment Recoveries
+The Contractor may neither unreasonably delay payment nor deny payment of claims unless it has established the probable existence of TPL at the time the claim is adjudicated. - 2.
+Post-Payment Recoveries - a.

-- a.
 Post-payment recoveries are categorized by:

 - i.
-Health-related insurance resources, and
+Health-related insurance resources, and - ii.

-- ii.
 Other Resources.